domesticatedviking/TextyMcSpeechy/docs/using_custom_voices_in_home_assistant_os.md

 ```

-2. To call the `say_as_bob` service script above to make Piper say things in Bob's voice , use the format of the `introduce_bob` example below (this `yaml` also can be used  from developer tools > actions)
+2. To call the `say_as_bob` service script above to make Piper say things in Bob's voice, use the format of the `introduce_bob` script example below (this `yaml`  also can be used  from Developer Tools > Actions for test purposes)

 ```
 action: script.say_as_bob